ShikOfTheRa/scarab-osd/DOCUMENTATION/ROADMAP.md

 Amended 00 font to be blank character - recommended to reduce sparklies

-Provide optimisation of serial data requests fro slower baud rates
+Provide optimisation and option for serial data requests for slower baud rates

 3 OSD layouts for use with 3 way tx switch